 What if my partner is not Jewish?

 Non-Jewish spouses and partners are eligible for burial at Hillside Memorial Park and Mortuary.
-Hillside is committed to our motto of “Keeping Families Together.”
+Hillside is committed to our motto of “Traditions for a New Generation.”

 What types of property are available?